BTR-60: Troop compartment

 The troop compartment is behind the crew compartment and in front of the engine compartment.
 The BTR-60P can transport up to 16 fully equipped soldiers.
 This number reduced to 14 in BTR-60PB.
-As the BTR-60P didn't have a roof, it was covered with a tarpaulin when traveling in bad weather conditions.
+As the BTR-60P did not have a roof, it was covered with a tarpaulin when traveling in bad weather conditions.
 It was also covered with bows and canvas.
 Also, all BTR-60 models had three firing ports on each upper side of the hull through which the infantry being transported could fire at the enemy with their personal weapons.
 The difference between models was in the position of these three firing ports.
 The BTR-60P and BTR-60PA had the firing ports positioned in a row between the middle and the front part of the troop compartment.
 In the BTR-60PB, the firing ports were relocated; one was next to the driver and commander, one next to the gunner and one in the side of the troop compartment.

 Because of the engine placement (in the rear of the vehicle), transported infantry must mount and dismount through the sides in the BTR-60P or through the roof hatches in the roofed BTR-60PA, BTR-60PB, and BTR-60PZ variants.
 To help the infantry to mount and dismount the vehicle, the BTR-60P had two steps on each side of the hull, one between the first and second pair of road wheels and the other between the third and fourth pair of wheels.
 It also had two vertical hand rails on each side of the troop compartment, as well as an angled horizontal one on the left-hand side of the hull next to the engine compartment.
 The BTR-60PA introduced yet another step on each side of the hull between the second and third pair of wheels, as well as six horizontal hand rails on each side of the vehicle, three on the lower side and three on the upper side.
 The vertical ones were removed, while yet another angled horizontal one was added on the right-hand side of the hull next to the engine compartment.
 In the BTR-60PB, the number of hand rails decreased from six to five on each side of the hull; the rear upper hand rail was removed from the right side, whereas the center upper one was removed from the left side.
 The BTR-60P has two doors on each side of the troop compartment (one in the front and one in the rear), but infantry still had to dismount through the sides.
 The side doors were removed in the BTR-60PA.
 They were used mostly as emergency exits and as auxiliary firing ports.
 In the BTR-60PB, a side door was added on the front left of the troop compartment.